ejeklint/WLoggerDaemon/Station_protocol.md

 ###Report layout
 <br>
-The station sends _USB reports_ with a size of 1 or 8 bytes.
-The one-byte reports are to my knowledge of no interest for decoding weather data.
+The station sends 8 bytes long _USB reports_.
 Of the 8-byte reports, only a few bytes are of interest, and to put together a complete weather measurement, data must be extracted from several 8 byte long USB reports.

 A typical 8-byte report looks like this